The Ultimate Guide to Chatbots in 2023

 Also, you have to decide whether you want to go with structured or unstructured conversations.
 Businesses have to understand their own needs to make this determination because chatbots built for structured conversations are highly scripted.
 This simplifies programming but limits what people can ask the chatbot.
 For B2B communications, chatbots are usually scripted to respond to FAQs or perform simple, repetitive tasks such as delivering phone numbers quickly to sales reps.

 Avoiding the pitfalls and finding your ideal solution

 Gartner observes, “90% of all chatbot solution implementations failed in 2019.”
 That’s a daunting statistic.
-Building a chatbot platform is a project that all too frequently collapses into failure.
+Building an AI chat bot is a project that all too frequently collapses into failure.
 That’s why only 10% of enterprises were attempting to build their own platforms in 2020, down from 405 in 2019.

 Finding the right vendor to help you navigate the process smoothly is a key decision.
 A chatbot partner can guide you away from the pitfalls and take a major weight off your shoulders.

 Why Conversational AI is the right path for so many businesses